minetest/minetest/doc/lua_api.md

 The markup language is currently unstable and subject to change.
 Use with caution.
 Some tags can enclose text, they open with `<tagname>` and close with `</tagname>`.
 Tags can have attributes, in that case, attributes are in the opening tag in form of a key/value separated with equal signs.
-Attribute values should not be quoted.
+Attribute values should be quoted using either " or '.

-If you want to insert a literal greater-than sign or a backslash into the text, you must escape it by preceding it with a backslash.
+If you want to insert a literal greater-than, less-than, or a backslash into the text, you must escape it by preceding it with a backslash.
+In a quoted attribute value, you can insert a literal quote mark by preceding it with a backslash.

 These are the technically basic tags but see below for usual tags.
 Base tags are: